FredHappyface/.github/SUPPORT.md

 ### Questions, Bug Reports and Feature Requests

 Please see https://github.com/FredHappyface/.github/blob/master/ISSUE_TEMPLATE.md
 for more information on how best to structure any issues.
+Please be sure to read through existing issues before creating your own and provide enough information, issues like "it doesn't work" will be closed.

 ## Contributions - i.e. Supporting Development

 Contributions are certainly welcome.
 Please be aware that they are not guaranteed to be accepted.
+Be sure to open an issue asking if the pull request would be accepted to avoid/ reduce the frustration that may be caused in the case of putting in significant time and effort for a contribution not to be accepted.
 See [CONTRIBUTING.md](/CONTRIBUTING.md) on how to contribute.

 ## Support Process

+Some projects may start at an experimental stage (see below for more information)

 ```none
 Experimental -> Regular Support -> Archived -> Deleted